tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <p></p>
 <!--<h6>Comparison of 3D printing techniques:</h6>
 <p></p>-->
 <p>That's it, enough testing with 3D printers.
 The next step is to design the physical parts of my Final Project and to see how can I assemble parts made with subtractive and additive techniques.
-I still need to make it clear about how can I connect the modules both physically and electronically.
+Before doing that, I still need to make it clear about how can I connect the modules physically, electronically and informatively.
 Hence, I will delay the task a bit and update later on the <a href="{{site.baseurl}}/final-project.html">Final Project</a> page.</p>

 <div class="container w-100 text-center py-4">
 <a class="btn m-2" href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-04-electronics-production.html">Previous Assignment</a>